Mostafa-ElMonateh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-- 13-print_float script prints a number with two decimal places.
+- 100-decimal_to_hexadecimal script converts a number from base 10 to base 16.